 Dividend stocks should also be held and accumulated through corrections and crashes, but the price at which you purchase these stocks does not matter as much.
 This is because dividend stocks are typically less volatile and tend to gain in capital appreciation over the long-term as companies continue to grow their dividends.
 Furthermore, in many cases, you'll be investing in a dividend-paying company because of its dividend, not because of its capital appreciation potential.

 Therefore, in almost all cases, it makes sense to have both dividend and growth stocks in your portfolio.
 The percentages you determine should completely depend on your current situation, such as your age, income level, and what your goals are.

 For example, if I were 24, made $60,000 a year, and expected to retire after 60, my portfolio would consist largely of small, medium, and large growth stocks.
 If I made even more per year, I would allocate more to dividend stocks.

 On the other hand, if I were 50, made $300,000 a year, and also expected to retire in 10 years, my portfolio would consist largely of dividend stocks.
 Doing this would more than likely lead to a safer retirement, and you can really see the impact of dividend investing with larger amounts of capital.

 In closing, dividing investing and growth investing are viable strategies for investors of all ages.
 As an investor, you should find which investment strategy you want to prioritize (meaning allocate the most capital to) according to your personal financial situation.
 The right answer may even be to ignore both and to just invest passively in an index fund.
-Again, this all depends on your financial situation and what your goals are in life!
+Again, this all depends on your financial situation, your investment horizon, and what goals you have with your investments!